yugr/debian_pkg_test/README.md

 # What's this?

-Debian-test is a set of simple scripts to apply SortChecker to arbitrary Debian package.
-The tool would build the package and run it's builtin testsuite (if any).
+Debian-test is a set of simple scripts to test SortChecker (which itself is a simple dynamic checker of qsort usage) with arbitrary Debian packages.
-All actions are run under SortChecker (dynamic checker of qsort calls) to detect qsort-related bugs.
+Debian-test builds package and runs it's builtin testsuites (if any).
+The system is instrumented with SortChecker to detect qsort-related bugs in the package code or bugs in SortChecker itself.

 Note that I only needed this tool for very pragmatic reasons so it's quick, dirty and probably not very well designed.